jundalisay/superb/content/en/research/socrates/simple-republic/book-5/chapter-1.md

 {{< l a="Socrates" >}}
 It is unholy and unrighteous for anyone above or below the prescribed ages to take part in the public hymeneals.
 A person who produces a child outside of those ages bears the offspring of darkness and strange lust.

 This is different from the proper birth under the sacrifices and prayers offered by priestesses and priests.
 Those proper acts help the new generation to be better and more useful than their parents.
+{{< /l >}}

+{{< l a="Socrates" >}}
 The same law will apply to the guardians within the prescribed age connects with any woman in the prime of life without the sanction of the rulers.
 He is raising up a bastard to the State, uncertified and unconsecrated.
 This applies only to those who are within the specified age.
 After that, we allow them to range at will, except that a man guardian may not marry his daughter, his daughter's daughter, his mother, or his mother's mother.

 Women, on the other hand, are prohibited from marrying their sons, fathers, son's son, or father's father in either direction.
 We give strict orders to prevent any embryo which may come into being from seeing the light.
 If any force a way to the birth, the parents must understand that the offspring of such an union cannot be maintained.
 {{< /l >}}

 {{< r a="Glaucon" >}}
 But how will they know who are fathers and daughters, and so on?
-{{< /l >}}
+{{< /r >}}

 {{< l a="Socrates" >}}
 They will never know.

 Dating from the day of the hymeneal, the married couple will call all the children born in the 7th and 10th month afterwards as their children.
 Those children will call them their parents.
 All who were begotten at the time when their fathers and mothers came together will be called their brothers and sisters and will be forbidden to inter-marry.

 This, however, is not an absolute prohibition of the marriage of brothers and sisters.
 If they receive the sanction of the Pythian oracle, the law will allow them.
 This is how our guardians are to have their families in common.
 {{< /l >}}